Teach Online:

 Build your video lectures using campus supported tools.
 Add those lectures to your course module.
 Keep the following tips in mind as you build your video lectures.

-• Keep your lecture short (no longer than 10 minutes).
+- Keep your lecture recordings short (no longer than 10 minutes).
 It is OK to have multiple videos for one lecture.

-• If you are in the recording, find a location that is well-lit.
-However, you do not want the primary light source to be behind you.
+- If you are in the recording, find a location that is well-lit.
+You do not want the primary light source to be behind you.

-• Some instructors draft scripts before recording.
-If you do draft a script, consider posting it as supplemental material for students.
+- Some instructors draft scripts before recording.
+If you do draft a script, consider posting it as supplemental material for learners.
 This also helps with accessibility.

-• Generally, students don’t mind if the production values aren’t perfect!
+- Generally, learners don’t mind if the production values aren’t perfect!
 If you occasionally say “um” or repeat a word, don’t feel you need to re-record.

 Step 3: Create quizzes as comprehension checks

 Create quizzes to help students self-assess their comprehension.
-If there are typically independent homework assignments after the lecture, giving students a way to check in and make sure that they are progressing on the homework can be useful.
+If there are typically independent homework assignments after the lecture, giving learners a way to check in and to make sure that they comprehended key lecture concepts, facts, themes, can be useful.

-• Create low-stakes comprehension checks in the form of quizzes, or self-assessments to ensure that your students are getting what they need from the homework assignment.
+- Create low-stakes comprehension checks in the form of quizzes, or self-assessments, to ensure that your learners are getting what they need from the lecture and related homework assignments.

-• For this type of quiz, err on the side of shorter and lower stakes.
-This is not a test of student knowledge, just a check-in letting the instructor and student check progress.
+- For this type of quiz, err on the side of shorter, and lower stakes.
+This is not a test of learner knowledge, just a check-in to let both the instructor and learner check comprehension and progress.

-Pro tip: let students take the quiz multiple times—this practice encourages them to go back to the reading to learn any material that they didn’t understand.
+Pro tip: Be sure to enable the feature that allows learners to retake the quiz multiple times, so they can check and recheck their comprehension. —this practice encourages learners to go back to the lecture or reading materials to review any material that they may not have fully understood.
 Often textbook publishers have these questions ready for you to import into your course as test bank questions.
-These questions make excellent low-stakes quiz questions.
+These questions make excellent low-stakes quiz, or self-assessment questions.

 Step 4: Create an “Ask a Question” discussion forum

-Create an “Ask a Question” discussion board forum to provide a place for students to ask questions and help/learn from each other.
-Encourage students to use the discussion areas you create in the course for public questions, rather than via private email.
+Create an “Ask a Question” discussion board forum in your LMS to provide a place for learners to ask questions, and to help and learn from each other.
+Encourage learners to use the discussion areas you create in the course for any of their public questions related to the lecture content, rather than opting for private individual communications with you.
+This will help you be more effective and efficient with responses, provide and opportunity for learners to assist each other, and make both questions and responses available to all learners.

 Step 5: Set up a synchronous room

-Set up a synchronous room for virutual office hours, TA sessions, or other supplemental instructional sessions to answer students’ questions, provide help.
-Alternatively, you can also create a discussion forum called “Talk with the Professor” to provide a space for students to know they have access to their instructor.
+Set up a synchronous room for virtual office hours, TA sessions, or other supplemental instructional sessions to assist, clarify, and answer any learner questions.
+Alternatively, you can also create a discussion forum in the LMS called “Talk with the Professor,” for example, to clearly direct learners to a space where they can have access to their instructor.

 Adapted from: https://keeplearning.umsystem.edu/instructors/adapting-lecture-courses